pmd/pmd/docs/pages/pmd/userdocs/migrating_to_pmd7.md

 {% endhighlight %}
 </td><td>
 {% highlight js %}
-└─ Annotation
+└─ Annotation "A"
-   └─ MarkerAnnotation
+   └─ MarkerAnnotation "A"
       └─ Name "A"
 {% endhighlight %}
 </td><td>
 {% highlight js %}
-└─ Annotation
+└─ Annotation "A"
    └─ ClassOrInterfaceType "A"
 {% endhighlight %}
 </td></tr>